-Project Management Tools and Systems 3 Credit Hours
+Project Management Tools and Systems

 The primary focus in this course is on the quantitative tools used in project management.
 The course will focus on project feasibility, justification, and detail scheduling using work breakdown structures (WBS), critical path methods (CPM) and project budgeting/costing and performance evaluation (PERT).
-Students will use MS Excel and MS Project to learn industry standard techniques and software for planning, executing, monitoring and controlling projects.
+Students will use contemporary tools and techniques for planning, executing, monitoring and controlling projects.